syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Text-Markup-Annotation.md

         });
 {% endhighlight %}

-You can get or set the settings of the strikethrough annotations using the [strikethroughSettings] (https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettings-object) property.
-The strikethroughSettings property is used to set the [color] (https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettingscolor-string), [opacity] (https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettingsopacity-number), [author] (https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettingsauthor-string), [subject] https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettingssubject-string(), [modifiedDate] (https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettingsmodifieddate-string), and [isLocked] (https://help.syncfusion.com/api/js/ejpdfviewer#strikethroughsettingsislocked-boolean) properties of the strikethrough annotations.
+You can get or set the settings of the strikethrough annotations using the strikethroughSettings property.
+The strikethroughSettings property is used to set the color, opacity, author, subject, modifiedDate, and isLocked properties of the strikethrough annotations.

 {% highlight javascript %}
  $(function () {